 What if my boiler breaks, or something else happens which is an urgent risk to my health?

-If it is safe and reasonable, you are able to allow local authorities, landlords or contractors access to your property in order to inspect or fix any urgent health and safety issues.
-Anyone who comes to your property should follow Welsh Government guidance on social distancing.
+You are able to allow the council, your landlord or contractors in to your property to inspect or fix any urgent health and safety issues.
+Anyone who comes to your property should follow current Welsh Government guidance on social distancing.

 Urgent health and safety issues might include: